FelixBaastadBerg/IntroML/README.md

 # Decision Tree Coursework – COMP70050 (Introduction to Machine Learning)

 This repository contains the implementation and evaluation of a Decision Tree Classifier for indoor room localisation using WiFi signal strengths.
 The work follows the COMP70050 coursework specification.

-The
+The code trains the decision tree using the information gain splitting rule, choosing the feature and value that maximizes information gain under entropy rules.
+For this, we use a 10-fold cross-validation and report average performance over these 10 evaluations.
+We do this for both noisy and clean data and for pruned and full trees to see how pruning affects generalization and test performance.
+The results shows that for the noisy data, the model generalizes better with pruning.

 ---